isomerpages/moe-chijsngpri/_student-development/Character and Values Education/Sexuality Education.md

 3.&nbsp;&nbsp; &nbsp;The&nbsp;**Key Messages**&nbsp;of Sexuality Education are:

-(a)&nbsp;&nbsp; &nbsp;Love and respect yourself as you love and respect others;
+a)&nbsp;&nbsp; &nbsp;Love and respect yourself as you love and respect others;

-(b)&nbsp;&nbsp; &nbsp;Build positive relationships based on love and respect (which are the foundation for strong families);
+b)&nbsp;&nbsp; &nbsp;Build positive relationships based on love and respect (which are the foundation for strong families);

-(c)&nbsp;&nbsp; &nbsp;Make responsible decisions for yourself, your family and society; and
+c)&nbsp;&nbsp; &nbsp;Make responsible decisions for yourself, your family and society; and

-(d)&nbsp;&nbsp;&nbsp;Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
-Casual&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; sex can harm and hurt you and your loved ones.
+d)&nbsp;&nbsp;&nbsp;Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
+Casual sex can harm and hurt you and your loved ones.

 You may click&nbsp;[here](https://go.gov.sg/moe-sexuality-education)&nbsp;for more information on MOE's Sexuality Education.

 **Overview of CHIJ St Nicholas Girls' School (Primary Section) SEXUALITY EDUCATION Programme for 2023**

 4.&nbsp;&nbsp;&nbsp;Sexuality Education is delivered in a holistic manner through the school curriculum.&nbsp;The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.&nbsp;You may click&nbsp;[here](https://go.gov.sg/moe-sexuality-education-scope)&nbsp;for more information on the scope of Sexuality Education in the school curriculum.